How to: Upload (Basic)

 Introduction

-You will also need the access_token you received during the C2C hardware or C2C Application authentication and authorization guide.
+You'll need the access_token obtained during the authentication and authorization process.

 Shell